lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_freedom_and_transcendence.md

 which others may never value.

-Or perhaps this: the daimonic is the external projection of internal shadow-which we are unaware we carry within.
+Or perhaps this: the daimonic is the external projection of internal shadow—which we are unaware we carry within.
 It is the tempter or the trickster, who we follow without knowing why, leading us astray onto the path of self-destruction.
 Or it is the enemy who provokes us into an overwhelming rage.
 Or it is the prison of mindless repetition—of boredom, paralysis and wasted years.
 Or it is the despair before the void, the defiance of meaninglessness, the yearning for death, the surrender to the river-truth of tears.
-The daimonic need not be a villain-it can become our greatest companion when we embrace it and learn to weave it into the tapestry of our lives.
+The daimonic need not be a villain—it can become our greatest companion when we embrace it and learn to weave it into the tapestry of our lives.

 Or perhaps even this: the daimonic represents a bridge between the human and the